 In England, people typically get manicures when there's something to get a manicure for, i.e. an event, or some other formal engagement.
 In most parts of America, manicures are a standard norm that requires very little thought.

-Personally, getting a manicure is the single most effective way of tricking my mind into thinking I have my life together.
-This is why my fingernails are eternally polished and painted, regardless of special occasions.
+For me, getting a manicure is the single most effective way of tricking my brain into thinking I have my life together.
+This is why my nails are always polished and painted, regardless of special occasions.
 A place like Los Angeles, therefore, is ideal, considering there are virtually salons after salons on every street.

-Most of them do a thorough job, but I’ve rounded up a few of my favourites that, of course, integrate the grooviest décor for your Instagram-ing pleasure.
+Most of them do a thorough job, but I’ve rounded up a few of my favourites that, of course, integrate the grooviest décor for your Instagram pleasure.